MarsBased/handbook/sections/operations.md

 Our operations have been greatly improved and fine-tuned over the years.
 Our co-founder Jordi (COO) is in charge of operations, but some of these activities are distributed across different people and providers.

-Well, providers are also people.
+Well, providers are people too.

 ## Day to day & reference